dleidert/bde-lock/docs/index.md

 ---
 layout: page
 shorttitle: Home
-title: BitLocker Drive Locker - Lock unlocked encrypted drives via context menu
+title:  Lock unlocked BitLocker encrypted drives via context menu
 description: >
   Documentation about the bde-lock project, a simple Windows installer, which adds 'Bitlocker Lock drive' to the drive context menu entry to lock / re-lock an unlocked